We know that keeping the targets you want to monitor for security weaknesses up to date can be a bit of a pain...

 Activate CloudBot (optional)

-Once you've clicked to add your Google Cloud account, you'll see a popup asking whether to activate CloudBot.
+Once you've added your account, you'll see a popup asking whether to activate CloudBot.

 CloudBot keeps a constant watch on your Google Cloud account and will automatically add any new external IP addresses or hostnames as Intruder targets.
 For more information see the CloudBot help page.